philou/philou.github.com/_posts/2018-12-03-how-to-prepare-a-ddd-big-picture-event-storming-workshop.markdown

 It's time to list the ideal audience.
 I found that sessions work better with a mix of 50% of domain experts and 50% of technical people.

 With too few domain experts in the room, the workshop becomes a one-way teaching lesson.
-Ideally, we'd to have experts for all the functional areas you foresee in the scope of the workshop.
+Ideally, we'd to have experts for all the bounded contexts you foresee in the scope of the workshop.

 We also need to have a fair share of technical people in the workshop.
 In the end, it's their domain knowledge we want to grow.
 Don't forget that, as `https://twitter.com/ziobrando` says: